 CHANGE STARTS WITH US is the focus for 2019 Anti Bullying week.
 We are looking at Anti Bullying, Being a Good Friend and saying "No" to Cyber Bullying.

 During Anti Bullying week 2018 we looked at Respect - Respect for each other, Respect Online, Respect ourselves.
 We spent the week talking about online bullying/ how to respect instead of bully.

 Autumn 2017 we celebrated Anti Bullying Week and focused on 'Being a Buddy not a Bully' - bands, stickers and certificates were given out to Good Friends by the Pupil Parliament during the week.
 Yr4 sang an anti bullying rap to everyone and in PSHE we talked about being good friends, anti-bullying and cyber bulling all week in our classes.

-Anti-Bullying and Online Bullying are both taught together as we recognise that in our modern society bullying may now occur online.
+Anti-Bullying and Cyber Bullying are both taught together as we recognise that in our modern society bullying more readily occurs online.
 The Children are taught about the importance of anti-bullying both in person and over social media/ online.
 We take both forms of bullying very seriously at school and are in constant contact with parents, community to help raise awareness of keeping our children safe.